librz/learn-english/index.md

 Detrimental: Losing focus can be detrimental to your team.

-Orthogonal: In software design, two components are otthogonal if a change in one does NOT affect the other.
+Orthogonal: In software design, two components are orthogonal if a change in one does NOT affect the other.

 Indirection: Over abstration can cause layers of indirection which makes the code hard to read, understand & debug.